 In addition, the tire manufacturer sometimes uses old, dated rubber components that prevent the tire from bonding properly and maintaining its intended durability.
 This defect can manifest itself in the form of liner pattern marks, which confirm that the tire’s rubber components were stored too long in their liner rolls before being used to manufacture the tire.
 Liner pattern marks, which can prevent the tire’s components from safely bonding during the vulcanization process, can be identified by an experienced forensic tire expert.

-Additionally, tires are defectively manufactured with trapped air blisters or impressions in the steal belts that prevents proper bonding of the rubber components.
+Additionally, tires are defectively manufactured with trapped air blisters or impressions in the steel belts that prevent proper bonding of the rubber components.
 Trapped air blisters or impressions can be major catalysts in a tread separation event because they cause premature degradation of the tire’s components.

 One of the major misconceptions in the public is that if a tire has adequate tread (that is above 4/32nd of an inch), that the tire is still safe for use.
 This is not true.
 Rather, following the Firestone crisis, NHTSA investigated the various causes of tread belt separations and concluded that the older the tire, the more likely it is to fail:

-Like other products liability cases, tire defect cases are costly to pursue.
-They require the retention of a multitude of industry expert witnesses ranging from tire failure experts and engineers with experience in the design, manufacture, testing and inspection of tires, accident reconstructionist experts with automotive engineering backgrounds, biomechanical engineers, and medical experts.
-In addition, tire cases sometimes require the purchasing of automotive products to conduct non-destructive testing and/or simulation and almost always necessitate costly storage fees to safeguard the defective tire, the companion tires, the vehicle itself and any other pieces of evidence relevant to the accident.
+Like other product liability cases, tire defect cases are costly to pursue.
+They require the retention of a multitude of industry expert witnesses ranging from tire failure experts and engineers with experience in the design, manufacture, testing, and inspection of tires, accident reconstructionist experts with automotive engineering backgrounds, biomechanical engineers, and medical experts.
+In addition, tire cases sometimes require the purchasing of automotive products to conduct non-destructive testing and/or simulation and almost always necessitate costly storage fees to safeguard the defective tire, the companion tires, the vehicle itself, and any other pieces of evidence relevant to the accident.

 Again, we urge you not to wait to start your potential tire defect case.
-Call David Shapiro Law, PLLC, in Scottsdale, Arizona, at 480-300-5405 before it’s too late.
+Call David Shapiro Law, PLLC, in Scottsdale, Arizona, at (480) 300-5405 or online before it’s too late.
 Our office will consult with you 24/7.
 And we guarantee no fees until we win your case.